 Service Response: We support the proposed changes for light geese in the Pacific Flyway.
-Last year the Flyway's December goose count exceeded 1 million for the first time, representing a doubling of this index since 1999.
+In 2007, the Flyway's December goose count exceeded 1 million for the first time, representing a doubling of this index since 1999.
 Light goose indices (Snow and Ross' geese combined) indicate that all recognized populations currently exceed management plan goals.
 In some areas of the Pacific Flyway, these goose populations are leading to increasing depredation complaints.
-In addition, numbers of light geese breeding on Wrangle Island, Russia, a colony that has been of concern in the past, has recovered to near record levels in the past few years.
-We support efforts to increase harvest of these geese in aid of limiting further population growth and perhaps avoiding the overabundance problems associated with the species that have been documented in several of the mid-continent region.
+In addition, numbers of light geese breeding on Wrangel Island, Russia, a colony that has been of concern in the past, has recovered to near record levels in the past few years.
+We support efforts to increase harvest of these geese to limit further population growth and perhaps the overabundance problems associated with the species that have been documented in several of the midcontinent regions.